brave/qa-resources/wikitemplate.md

 - [ ] Check that loading `chrome://crash` causes the new tab to crash
 - [ ] Check that `chrome://crashes` lists all the crashes and includes both Crash Report ID & Local Crash ID
 - [ ] Verify the crash ID matches the report on brave stats

+## Performance test

+_Each start should take less than 7 seconds_
+- [ ] Enable only sync (new sync group).
+- [ ] Enable only sync with a large sync group (many entries).
+- [ ] Enable only payments.
+- [ ] Only import a large set of bookmarks.
+- [ ] Combine sync, payments, and a large set of bookmarks.

 ## Bravery settings